Gold Coast City

 |Gold Coast City||2016||2011||Change|

-The major differences between the method of travel to work of the resident workers of Gold Coast City and Queensland were:
+The major differences between the method of travel to work of the resident workers in Gold Coast City and the Queensland workforce were:

-- A larger percentage of resident workers travelled to work by Car, as driver (68.9% compared to 64.1%)
+- A larger percentage of resident workers who travelled by car, as driver (68.9% compared to 64.1%)

-- A smaller percentage of resident workers travelled to work by Bus (1.6% compared to 3.6%)
+- A smaller percentage of resident workers who travelled by bus (1.6% compared to 3.6%)

-- A smaller percentage of resident workers travelled to work by Train (1.8% compared to 3.2%)
+- A smaller percentage of resident workers who travelled by train (1.8% compared to 3.2%)

-The largest changes in the method of travel of work of the resident workers in Gold Coast City between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in Gold Coast City between 2011 and 2016 were: